 The complainant may make a complaint in person, by telephone, by mail, or by email.
-To file the complaint, a Civil Rights Discrimination Complaint Form, IG-CR-3 (See Appendix A) must be completed and mailed or emailed to the West Virginia Department of Health and Human Resources, Office of Human Resources Management, EEO/Civil Rights Officer, One Davis Square, Suite 400, Charleston, WV 25301 or email at DHHRCivilRights@WV.Gov.
-If the complainant requires assistance completing the IG-CR-3 form, the complainant may seek assistance from a friend or family member or request assistance from the Department.
+To file the complaint by mail or email, a Civil Rights Discrimination Complaint Form, IG-CR-3 (See Appendix A) must be completed and mailed or emailed to the West Virginia Department of Health and Human Resources, Office of Human Resources Management, EEO/Civil Rights Officer, One Davis Square, Suite 400, Charleston, WV 25301 or email at DHHRCivilRights@WV.Gov.
+If the complainant requires assistance completing the IG-CR-3 form, they may request assistance from the Department.
 The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought.
 The complainant may also contact the WV DHHR, EEO/Civil Rights Officer, for more information.

-West Virginia Department of Health and Human Resources Office of Human Resource Management EEO/Civil Rights Officer (304) 558-3313 (voice) (304) 558-6051 (fax) DHHRCivilRights@WV.Gov (email)
+West Virginia Department of Health and Human Resources

+Office of Human Resource Management

+EEO/Civil Rights Officer

+(304) 558-3313 (voice)

+(304) 558-6051 (fax)

+DHHRCivilRights@WV.Gov (email)